talhatogrul/talhatogrul/README.md

 - Hi, I’m @talhatogrul
-- I’m interested in Cybersecurity, Machine Learning and also Artificial Intelligence.
+- I’m interested in Backend, Data Science, AI and Mobile Developing.
-- I’m currently learning Python, C, SQL, Java, JavaScript, C++
+- I’m currently learning Python, C, SQL, Java, JavaScript, C++ as frameworks and dealing with Data Structures & Algorithms.
 - I’m looking to collaborate on any kind of beginner-level programming.
 - How to reach me: yusuftalhatogrul@gmail.com or @talhatogrul on Instagram